 Eek!
 We did it.
 We ordered the hardwood flooring for our first level.
-It’s been three years in the making and while I’m excited, I also have a pit in my stomach.
+It’s been three years in the making, and while I’m excited, I also have a pit in my stomach.
 Dropping a large amount of cash at one time is, well, scary.

 The journey to finding the right hardwood floors was a long one filled with disappointment and surprises.
 I was naive when I started looking, so I had a lot to learn about flooring.
-While I am not expert, I’m a more informed customer now.
+While I am not an expert, I’m a more informed customer now.

 What type of Wood Flooring did we Pick?